Olof Bergh: Birth and arrival in the Cape

 Olof Martini Bergh was born on 16 April 1643. in Gothenburg in Sweden to Norwegian parents.
 Little is known about his pre-South African background; however, he appears to have been the youngest son from an aristocratic family of Swedish-Norwegian origin.
 At the age of 22, he entered the service of the Dutch East India Company in 1665.
 Bergh left Texel, Netherlands in the Netherlands on the ship Constantia on 8 October 1665, stopping briefly at the Cape on 26 February 1666 before travelling to Batavia (present day Jakarta), where he arrived on 25 May of the same year.
 He served in Batavia before moving to the Cape in 1676 where he continued his service with the Company.
 He married Anna de Coningh on 10 September 1678 in Cape Town, who herself had arrived in the Cape with her mother in 1657.
-When Simon van der Stel became governor in 1679 he was a ensign at the Cape.
+When Simon van der Stel became governor in 1679 he was an ensign at the Cape.